kossiitkgp/docs/events/kwoc.md

 - The following things should be ready (or updated) :-

+  - KWoC Website:
-  - Website with registration feature tested internally.
+    - Registration feature, should be tested internally.
+    - Last year's stats.
-  - Last year's stats on the website.
+    - Last year's testimonials.
-  - FAQs on the website
+    - FAQs.
   - Student and Mentor Docs of KWoC.
 Make sure that the content of the doc is updated with the current rules of KWoC(especially rules like Mid Evals and End Evals criteria).
 If there are any new important changes, do mention them in the docs.

 - A dedicated slack workspace for KWoC.
 If the old one has reached the maximum free limit, create a new Slack workspace.